 - Carcass line speed

-- The continuous movement of carcasses along the main carcass rail is stated as the gross uninterrupted speed calculated over a 60 minutes period past a fixed point and shall not be calculated on the net number of carcasses dressed per hour.
+- The continuous movement of carcass locations to ensure empty locations are counted along the main carcass rail is stated as the gross uninterrupted speed calculated over a 60 minutes period past a fixed point and shall not be calculated on the net number of carcasses dressed per hour.
 (Vitesse de chaîne pour les carcasses)

 - Control chart

 - A statistical quality assurance tool for evaluating and controlling one or more process steps during the manufacturing procedure.
 (Carte de contrôle)